blong711/Shopify-theme2/PROMPT_2.md

    - [ ] Add comments explaining the new fashion 02 layout implementation
    - [ ] Document any new settings or blocks added

-By following this guide, you'll extend the existing banner-collection.liquid file to support the new fashion 02 layout while reduced admin overhead.
+By following this guide, you'll extend the existing testimonial.liquid file to support the new fashion 02 layout while reduced admin overhead.
 The approach ensures compatibility with current layouts while minimizing changes to the existing file.